askonomm/elephense/elephense.novaextension/README.md

 ## Requirements

-Intelephense requires [Node.js](https://nodejs.org) and [intelephense](https://www.npmjs.com/package/intelephense) to be installed.
+Elephense requires [Node.js](https://nodejs.org) and [intelephense](https://www.npmjs.com/package/intelephense) to be installed.
 If you want Elephense to be able to automatically detect Intelephense, make sure to install it globally (e.g `npm i -g intelephense`).

 ## Usage